TheRealAnonymous008/quartz/content/details/mathematics/game theory/Game Theory - Strategy.md

   A **pure strategy** for player $i$ is a mapping $s_i : H\to S_i$.
   A **behavioral strategy** for player $i$ is a mapping $\sigma_i: H\to \Delta S_i$ .

+## Strategies in Incomplete Information Settings
+* A strategy in an incomplete information setting is a prescription on what each player should do in response to each type of player.
 # Solving Games
 * A **solution concept** is a method of analyzing games with the objective of restricting the set of all possible outcomes to those that are more reasonable than others.
 It is a formal rule for predicting how the game will play.
 	* *Solution concepts prescribe solutions.
 Solutions are strategies*